Celiac Disease: Pathogenesis, Symptoms, and Lifelong Management

 The Gluten Spectrum: Ubiquity and Cross-Contamination

-However, managing a strict gluten-free diet extends far beyond merely avoiding traditional baked goods.
-Because of its structural properties, the modern food industry frequently utilizes gluten as a binding agent, thickener, and flavor enhancer in highly processed foods.
-It is notoriously prevalent in soy sauces, malt vinegars, salad dressings, canned soups, processed meats, and even non-food items such as certain medications, vitamin supplements, and lip balms.
-Furthermore, individuals with Celiac disease must remain highly vigilant against cross-contamination.
-Consuming food prepared on the same surfaces, fried in the same oil, or handled with the same utensils as gluten-containing products can ingest enough trace gluten to trigger a severe mucosal inflammatory response, even if the food itself is ostensibly gluten-free.
+But managing a strict gluten-free diet goes far beyond skipping bread and pasta.
+Because of its structural properties, the food industry routinely uses gluten as a binding agent, thickener, and flavor enhancer in processed foods.
+It shows up in soy sauces, malt vinegars, salad dressings, canned soups, and processed meats — and even outside the kitchen, in certain medications, vitamin supplements, and lip balms.
+Beyond hidden ingredients, people with Celiac disease also need to stay vigilant about cross-contamination.
+Food prepared on the same surfaces, fried in the same oil, or handled with the same utensils as gluten-containing items can carry enough trace gluten to set off a serious mucosal inflammatory response — even if the food itself appears to be gluten-free.

 Clinical Presentation and Symptomatology